 Michaella buckles down to keep practicing—an average of eight hours a week.
 She does it for the love of it, but she is also motivated to prove that as an amputee she should not be held back.
 This year showed her that not only can she compete alongside dancers without disabilities, she can actually outperform them.

 “She just sees limitations and jumps right over them,” says Pilone Metz.
 “If you don’t hold your kid back, nothing will hold them back.”
 The Metzes have let Michaella lead the way to become even more of who she wants to be: one tough and graceful little dancing queen.
 “She’s in phenomenal shape, and we want to show people that yes, she can do this.”

-SLIDER and TOP IMAGE: Image by Catalina Fragoso.
+TOP IMAGE: Image by Catalina Fragoso.